avijais/ngrx-ang/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## To use action in ngRx, Install ngRx store first, command to install ngRx store above Ang CLI 6
+Run command `ng add @ngrx/store@latest --minimal false` --minimal false will add some files and folders, it should create reducer folder with reducers and metaReducers, but if you are going to use only action then not need it.
+This command will add `"@ngrx/store":"^11.1.1"` line in the file `package.json`